Perceptrons (book): Critique of perceptrons and their extensions

-In the final chapter, the authors put forth thoughts on multilayer machines and Gamba perceptrons.
+In the prologue and the epilogue, added to the 1988 edition, the authors react to the 1980s revival of neural networks, by discussing multilayer neural nets and Gamba perceptrons.
+By "Gamba perceptrons", they meant two-layered perceptron machines where the first layer is also made of perceptron units ("Gamba-masks").
+In contrast, most of the book discusses two-layered perceptrons where the first layer is made of boolean units.
 They conjecture that Gamba machines would require "an enormous number" of Gamba-masks and that multilayer neural nets are a "sterile" extension.
 Additionally, they note that many of the "impossible" problems for perceptrons had already been solved using other methods.